rook/rook/PendingReleaseNotes.md

 - Added Ceph CSI driver deployments on Kubernetes 1.13 and above.
 - The number of mons can be increased automatically when new nodes come online.
 See the [preferredCount](https://rook.io/docs/rook/master/ceph-cluster-crd.html#mon-settings) setting in the cluster CRD documentation.
 - New Kubernetes nodes or nodes which are not tainted `NoSchedule` anymore get added automatically to the existing rook cluster if `useAllNodes` is set.
 [Issue #2208](https://github.com/rook/rook/issues/2208)
+- Pod's logs can be written on the filesystem as of Ceph Nautilus 14.2.1 on demand (see [common issues](https://rook.io/docs/rook/master/common-issues.html#activate-ceph-log-on-file))

 ## Breaking Changes